cure-lab/Awesome-time-series/README.md

 # Awesome-time-series
-A comprehensive survey on the time series domains
+A comprehensive survey on the time series papers.